 No, I won’t be your hero Nicoletta.

-And isn’t it just a shame, my dear
+And isn't just a shame, my dear

 When you’re up against the wall